top of page

 • Advanced oxidation processes - These methods use oxidizing agents like ozone to break down pollutants, even those resistant to conventional treatment.

-• Adsorption and biosorption - Activated carbon and biological materials capture pollutants, ensuring clean water outputs.
+• Adsorption and biosorption - Activated carbon and biological materials capture contaminants and improve water quality.

 3. Rainwater Harvesting Systems

-Rainwater harvesting systems capture and store rainwater for various uses, reducing reliance on municipal water supplies and helping mitigate water scarcity in both urban and rural areas.
+Rainwater harvesting systems capture and store rainwater for different uses.
+These systems help reduce the strain on municipal supplies and support long-term water recycling efforts in urban and rural areas.

 How Rainwater Harvesting Systems Work